-A History of English Place Names and Where They Came From (Paperback)
+A History of English Place Names and Where They Came From (Hardback)

 The origin of the names of many English towns, hamlets and villages date as far back as Saxon times, when kings like Alfred the Great established fortified borough towns to defend against the Danes.
 A number of settlements were established and named by French Normans following the Conquest.
 Many are even older and are derived from Roman placenames.
 Some hark back to the Vikings who invaded our shores and established settlements in the eighth and ninth centuries.

 Most began as simple descriptions of the location; some identified its founder, marked territorial limits, or gave tribal people a sense of their place in the grand scheme of things.
 Whatever their derivation, placenames are inextricably bound up in our history and they tell us a great deal about the place where we live.

 John Moss’s book is one of the those that you never have to read cover to cover, but can pick it up at will and learn something new each time about place name origins, old words, and quite how our land has ended up in the ownership that it has!For the Love of Books

 A lot of different places introduced in the book.
 You get a brief introduction/history of the place before moving onto the next place.
 You get a map of the area as well.
 Good if you like knowing the meaning of a place.NetGalley, Alexandra Roth